Foça: History

 From 1867 until 1922, Foça was part of the Aidin Vilayet of the Ottoman Empire.
 The city was mostly populated by Greeks until the Massacre of Phocaea carried out by the Turks during the Greek genocide.
 As a result, a large portion of the historic city was destroyed, and all the old churches were destroyed and mosques were built on top of them and the town subsequently became known as Foça.
 People who belonged to the local networks were radically different in their perception of the Greeks compared to the muhacirs who were alien to the local networks.
 The local communities favored the Greeks.
 Also, when the Greeks left, due to the massacre, their houses were occupied by muhacirs (forced Muslim migrants).
 Some of these Greeks returned later (1919) to their houses, when the Greek army arrived at the city.
 The muhacirs that lived there ran away when the Greeks returned.
-When the Greek army defeated (1922), according to a testimony of a muhacir, the Greeks who tried to escape with boats or other things "were stopped and the punishments they deserved were delivered to them in and around the harbor of Eski Foça".
+When the Greek army was defeated (1922), according to a testimony of a muhacir, some Greeks who tried to escape with boats or other things "were stopped and the punishments they deserved were delivered to them in and around the harbor of Eski Foça".
+The Greeks that did escape founded the new community of Nea Fokaia in Halkidiki, Greece.

 Eski Foça stretches along two bays; a larger one named Büyükdeniz ("Greater Sea") and a smaller cove within that large one, named Küçükdeniz ("Smaller Sea"), where the medieval Foça Castle is also located.

 Many parts of the district are under strict environmental protection, due to the value of the flora and the fauna, and the beauty of the small bays and coves, especially between Foça and Yenifoça.
 Therefore, a judicious way to get to know the district would be by boat tours regularly organized in partance from the town center.
 Because of the protective measures, new constructions are not permitted in many parts of the district and Foça is set to preserve its unique characteristic as composed principally of old houses.

 The construction project for a 300-boat capacity marina in Foça is recently tendered and started, upon the completion of which the town is expected to open to more active international tourism.